aip956/PythonExercises/NBA/README.md

 For each player in the data, iterates over the player statistics and prints them Keeps a total_stats for each event, and then prints the totals

+_main
+Loads the data
+Analyzes the game
+prints the array summary
+prints Home Team Stats in tabular format prints Away Team Stats in tablular format